 Unblocking a site

-Unblocking a blocked site is as simple as you may assume – just open your hosts file with notepad, delete the entry of URL that you want to unblock and hit Ctrl+S.
+Unblocking a blocked site is as simple as you may assume – just open your hosts file in Windows 10 with notepad, delete the entry of URL that you want to unblock and hit Ctrl+S.

 Locking Windows 10 hosts file